AI & Agents

 def get_env_keys(self) -> List[str]:

-By defining get_env_keys, you ensure that SuperAGI prompts the user (or checks the environment) for the FASTIO_API_KEY when this toolkit is initialized.
+By defining get_env_keys, you ensure that SuperAGI prompts the user (or checks the environment) for the API key and workspace id when this toolkit is initialized.

 Step 5: Connect the Tool to SuperAGI